TUMLegalTech/RaVE_emnlp23/README.md

 </p>

 ## Dataset
-Our dataset is available on Huggingface 🤗: https://huggingface.co/datasets/TUMLegalTech/XXXX
+Our dataset will be available on Huggingface 🤗: https://huggingface.co/datasets/TUMLegalTech/XXXX